What happens next? Information for kids about separation and divorce

 Taking care of you includes giving you affection and love, and also making decisions about where you go to school, what you can do after school and taking you to the doctor when you are sick.

-If your parents were legally married, they need to go through a legal process to get a divorce.
+If your parents were married, they need to go through a legal process to get a divorce.
 After they get the divorce, they won't be married to each other anymore.

 Separation means your parents live in different places — a different house or apartment and sometimes in a different city, province or even a different country.